 Below are quick links to important websites that may assist you with your legal matters in Lawrence County and Missouri.

-Penalties for Child Abuse & Neglect in Lawrence County, MO
+Legal Penalties for Child Abuse & Neglect in Lawrence County, MO

 - Class B Felony: In Lawrence County, MO, if child abuse results in considerable physical or emotional injury – such as lasting impairment or psychological damage – it’s escalated to a Class B felony, with sentences of 5 to 15 years, requiring at least 5 years served before parole is possible.

-In addition to the above criminal sentencing, you could be stripped of your parental or custodial rights by the Missouri Department of Social Services Children’s Division.
+Beyond potential criminal penalties, your parental or custodial rights may also be revoked by the Missouri Department of Social Services Children’s Division if they substantiate the accusations.
 The DSS evaluates these cases on a operates on a preponderance of evidence basis, meaning they only need to establish that it is more likely than not that the allegations are true.

 If you’ve been accused of child abuse or neglect in Lawrence County, MO, contact Combs Waterkotte at (314) 900-HELP or get in touch with us online for help.